Multiple Sclerosis: What's New in MS Treatment Options?

 - If you do have insurance, be sure to check with your plan to determine their preferred treatments for MS, and the amount of your copay or co-insurance.
-Don't forget to discuss your financial situation with your physician who may have advice on medication cost-savings
+You will most likely be referred to a specialty pharmacy that can help you with all drug-related issues.

 How Do You Determine Which Treatment is Right?

 Multiple sclerosis is a complicated condition that requires individualized attention and treatment from a dedicated team of healthcare providers.
 Decisions about drug treatment are made by weighing your individual factors, for example: